ToxPuro/astaroth/acc-runtime/README.md

 After executing the kernels reductions are finalized by the taskgraph behind the scenes.
 One can access the reduced value on the DSL similar to other varibles as in the example above.
+On the host side one can access the values with the appropriate API functions.

 The reduced scalar values can be accessed with `acDeviceGetOutput` or for `Profiles` with the corresponding API functions.